 As with many countries, the legality of CBD in Ireland is certainly a grey area.
 This oil, which is often in the spotlight due to its apparent medicinal properties, definitely has its fair share of controversy in the EU and beyond, but what are the specific laws surrounding it in Ireland?
 Here, we share the details on whether CBD is Legal in Ireland

 What is CBD and is Cannabis Oil Legal in Ireland?

 CBD is a cannabis plant extract which interacts with receptors in the body.
-Research has found it to reduce stress, relieve pain, help with mobility issues, boost the immune system, and even assist with weight loss.
 With this in mind, you would assume that CBD would be legal in Ireland, but due to being derived from cannabis this is not always the case.

 Is Cannabidiol legal in Ireland for medicinal use?

 For CBD to be legal in Ireland it would need to be granted medicinal status, but this is not the case at present.
 A report published in 2017 highlighting the benefits of CBD for medicinal purposes resulted in medicinal cannabis being made legal in Ireland, but it was not given medicinal status which means that it’s still not readily available.
 CBD can be prescribed by doctors on a case by case basis for a limited number of reasons,